 \subsection{Running DNN with Mobile Devices}

-While DNN and deep learning algorithms have been widely applied, it still faces significant computational challenges when migrated to the thin mobile devices.
+While DNN and deep learning algorithms have been widely applied, it still faces significant computational challenges when migrated to thin mobile devices.
 A wide range of solutions has been proposed.
 From an {\em infrastructure} point of view, Lane \emph{et al.} \cite{lane2015can} were among the first to design a lower-power DNN inference engine on the device, taking advantage of both CPU and DSP chips to collaborate on mobile sensing and analysis tasks.
 Later in \cite{teerapittayanon2017distributed}, Teerapittayanon \emph{et al.} proposed to divide the DNN into different modules to deploy on the edge-cloud to improve the model accuracy and fault tolerance while keeping the communication cost low.
-Considering the resource constraints on the device, our work falls into the category of jointly deploying DNNs across mobile devices and the remote cloud to enhance running time performance.
+Considering the resource constraints on the device, our work falls into the category of jointly deploying DNNs across mobile devices and the remote cloud to reduce resource cost.